jg223fp/Thermal_sensor_drone/doc/hardware.md

 Measured temperature will decrease with distance.
 To be able to detect temperatures as "low" as possible and also have a wide coverage area the drone should fly approximately 4 meters above ground.
 With a viewing angle of 60° we calculate:

-Viewing angle for half of the pyramid: 30°

 x = 4 * tan(30°) = 2,3 m

 A = (2,3 * 2)² = 21,2 m²